LGBTQIA+ Community and Mental Health

 - Surgical affirmation with procedures to change your body

-All of these affirmations can be supported by therapy.
-A therapist can help you decide which affirmations make sense for you, diagnose any co-occurring mental health conditions, and cope with the pushback you may receive from unaccepting people.Â
+All of these affirmations may be supported by therapy.
+A therapist may help you decide which affirmations make sense for you, diagnose any co-occurring mental health conditions, and cope with the pushback you may receive from unaccepting individuals.

 LGBTQIA+ Community and Mental Health FAQ

-LGBTQIA+ is an acronym that stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual and other genders or sexual identities that letters and words cannot completely describe.
+LGBTQIA+ is an acronym that stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual and other genders, or sexual identities that letters and words cannot completely describe.

 A recent study revealed that 73% of transgender women and 78% of transgender men started to develop an awareness of their gender dysphoria by the age of 7.